 Being authentic also enables us to treat others the way we want to be treated.
 Also, embracing our true selves allows us to act gracefully even in the face of criticism or adversity, as we realize our worth fully well.

-Being a nicer person does not mean encouraging a forcible semblance of it or appearing nice.
+Being a nicer person should not mean encouraging a forcible semblance of it or appearing nice.
 Niceness also doesn’t require you to tolerate behavior that violates your core values or suppress your true feelings for the sake of seeming kind.
 On the contrary, people who are genuinely nice enjoy being authentic and showing empathy and compassion towards others.

 Are you a happiness.com member?
 Sign up for free now to: